Mac Plus

 Those used to newer Macs will find several keys missing from the keyboard: Esc and Ctrl, along with the Cmd and Option keys to the right of the space bar are simply not there.
 Neither is the power key, which existed on all Apple ADB keyboards and the first-generation USB keyboard.

-The Plus was the last Mac not to use ADB ports for the keyboard and mouse; it was the first to use mini DIN-8 serial ports.
-Discontinued in 1990, it had the longest product life of any Macintosh.
+The Plus and 512Ke were the last Macs not to use ADB ports for the keyboard and mouse – and the first to use mini DIN-8 serial ports.
+Discontinued in 1990, the Mac Plus had the longest product life of any Macintosh.

 The Mac Plus had a minor role in Star Trek IV: The Voyage Home.